By Joshua Wong

 “So many of the visitors who came and witnessed the women’s experiences left very powerful and inspiring reflections, as they thought deeply about their own families and what their parents have given and sacrificed for them.
 I hope that through our project, youths today can come to acknowledge, and appreciate the experiences of these women,” said Wei Han.

 The (Super)Women Assemble dinner was held in one of Yale-NUS College’s dining halls.
-Image provided by TFOOPFest/Stefan Liew.
+Image provided by Stefan Liew for TFOOPFest.

 Wei Han (centre) with his mother, Voo Foong Lin (right) and Dr Loh Kah Seng, a historian actively involved in local history and heritage projects, at a discussion following the documentary screening.
-Image by TFOOPFest/Noelle Phan.
+Image by Noelle Phan for TFOOPFest.

 Last but not least is Intimacies, an exhibition centred around remittance letters sent home by Chinese migrant workers in the 20th century.
 It explored the historical context and affective value of these letters, and showcased the team’s artistic responses to them.